adrija24/Python_SOTC/README.md

 # Python Web-Dev-SOTC
-**Social and Open Technology Community (SOTC)** is a community formed by The Students of **Pondicherry Universy** to talk and react to these issues, with a moto of making technology open, free and inclusive.
+**Social and Open Technology Community (SOTC)** is a community formed by The Students of **Pondicherry Universy, India** to talk and react to these issues, with a moto of making technology open, free and inclusive.